 Figure 9 Castle geyser erupts twice a day.
 It is not easy to photograph due to the long 12-hour eruption intervals, but when it does, you get 45 minutes to photograph the action.

-Figure 10 Chocolate Pots is a secretive hot spring few park visitors see, but you will!
+Figure 10 Chocolate Pots is a secretive hot spring few park visitors see.

 The Workshop Schedule